dennis-tra/nebula/README.md

 nebula crawl --dry-run
 ```

 Usually the crawler will persist its result in a postgres database - the `--dry-run` flag prevents it from doing that.
 One run takes ~5-10 min depending on your internet connection.
+You can also specify the network you want to crawl by appending, e.g., `--network FILECOIN`.

-See the command line help page below for configuration options:
+See the command line help page below for global configuration options or consult the sub-command specific ones:

 ```shell
 NAME: